PrefectHQ/prefect/docs/guides/determining-upstream-dependencies.md

 ## Determination methods

-A task or subflow's upstream dependencies can be inferred automatically via its inputs, or stated explicitly via the `wait_for` argument.
+A task or subflow's upstream dependencies can be inferred automatically via its inputs, or stated explicitly via the `wait_for` parameter.

 ### Automatic

-When a result from a task is used as input for another task or subflow, Prefect automatically recognizes that the task that result originated from as an upstream dependency.
+When a result from a task is used as input for another task, Prefect automatically recognizes the task that result originated from as an upstream dependency.

-This is true for every way you can run tasks with Prefect, whether you're calling the task function directly, calling [`.submit()`](/api-ref/prefect/tasks/#prefect.tasks.Task.submit), or calling [`.map()`](/api-ref/prefect/tasks/#prefect.tasks.Task.map).
+This applies to every way you can run tasks with Prefect, whether you're calling the task function directly, calling [`.submit()`](/api-ref/prefect/tasks/#prefect.tasks.Task.submit), or calling [`.map()`](/api-ref/prefect/tasks/#prefect.tasks.Task.map).
+Subflows similarly recognize tasks results as upstream dependencies.

 ```python
 from prefect import flow, task